FOR IMMEDIATE RELEASE | October 03, 2018

 American Chemical Society’s president comments on award of 2018 Nobel Prize in Chemistry

 WASHINGTON, Oct.
-4, 2017 — On behalf of the American Chemical Society (ACS), President Allison A. Campbell, Ph.D., congratulates today’s winners of the Nobel Prize in Chemistry: Jacques Dubochet, Ph.D., University of Lausanne (Switzerland); Joachim Frank, Ph.D., Columbia University; and Richard Henderson, Ph.D., MRC Laboratory of Molecular Biology (U.K.).
-The Royal Swedish Academy of Sciences awarded the prize “for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution.”
+3, 2018 — On behalf of the American Chemical Society (ACS), President Peter Dorhout, Ph.D., congratulates today’s winners of the Nobel Prize in Chemistry: Frances H. Arnold, Ph.D., California Institute of Technology; George P. Smith, Ph.D., University of Missouri; and Sir Gregory P. Winter, Ph.D., MRC Laboratory of Molecular Biology (U.K.).
+The Royal Swedish Academy of Sciences awarded the prize “for the directed evolution of enzymes and for the phage display of peptides and antibodies.”

 The American Chemical Society, the world’s largest scientific society, is a not-for-profit organization chartered by the U.S. Congress.
 ACS is a global leader in providing access to chemistry-related information and research through its multiple databases, peer-reviewed journals and scientific conferences.
 ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.
 Its main offices are in Washington, D.C., and Columbus, Ohio.